grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "Cassandra!"
 Percy shouted down to the sonar compartment, "tell me what just happened!"

-Cassandra nervously fumbled with the directional control wheel for the sonar mics and flipped switches controlling filters on and off.
+Cassandra nervously fumbled with the directional control wheel for the sonar mics and flipped filter switches on and off.
 "There was an explosion..."

 Percy sighed.
 "I know that Cassandra.
-Did the explosion hit the _Grackle_ by any chance?
-Is there even the smallest possible chance that ugly sub is sinking right now?"
+But did the explosion _hit_ the _Grackle_?
+Is there even the smallest possible chance that ugly boat is going down right now?"

 "I...
 I can't tell.
 There's nothing but silence at the moment."